-The present study investigates the effect of hybrid working model satisfaction among IT employees. hybrid working model, characterized by a blend of remote work and in-office work, has gained increasing popularity in recent years.
+The present study investigates the effect of the hybrid working model on job satisfaction among IT employees.
+The hybrid working model, characterized by a blend of remote work and in-office work, has gained increasing popularity in recent years.
 Understanding its influence on job satisfaction is crucial for promoting employee well-being and organizational success in this evolving work landscape.
 The study utilizes EFA to refine 24 QWL traits regarding hybrid working model The EFA approach is chosen due to the diverse sources of the QWL items obtained from the literature.
 Four factors are revealed by the refined measurement model: health and safety, self-actualization and self-respect, Economic and social, knowledge, and aesthetic requirements.
-In light of the emergence of the hybrid work paradigm, the study emphasizes the need for additional research into its impact on IT employees' iob satisfaction.
-By gaining understanding of the factors that influence satisfaction in hybrid work a environment, organizations can develop targeted strategies to boost employee wellbeing organizational and maximize performance.
-Thestudy extends the knowledge concerning workplace on adaptability and its influence on employee satisfaction.
+In light of the emergence of the hybrid work paradigm, the study emphasizes the need for additional research into its impact on IT employees' job satisfaction.
+By gaining an understanding of the factors that influence job satisfaction in a hybrid work environment, organizations can develop targeted strategies to boost employee well-being and maximize organizational performance.
+The study extends the knowledge on concerning workplace adaptability and its influence on employee satisfaction.
 They provide insight for organizations migrating to the hybrid working model and serve as a guide for the formulation of policies and practices that foster a positive work environment for IT employees.